• Insights

 3 Types of Media Monitoring Tools

 While each media monitoring tool overlaps with one another in terms of capabilities, there are some broad differences in terms of functionality.
+A media monitoring solution can help track efforts, make mid-campaign adjustments, and measure against business objectives.
 The software tends to lean towards one of three categories:

 • Public relations